nsulmol/afspm/README.md

 In doing (2), the protoc executable will be able to find the well-known types (as it will be in ```../include```, relative to the executable).

 #### Compile the protobuf interfaces to your desired language
 We will assume you are dealing in Python by default, since this whole project is Python-based.
-However, if you need to implement a particular component (e.g. DeviceController) in a different language, modify the below instructions for your required language.
+However, if you need to implement a particular component (e.g. MicroscopeTranslator) in a different language, modify the below instructions for your required language.

 ``` sh
 cd /path/to/afspm/afspm/